Blog Home » 2035 Goals » Why it’s important to maintain Arizona’s forests

 What does the water from your tap have to do with trees in Arizona forests?
 The two are more connected than you might think.

-In fact, the water that we use every day in the Valley comes from 8.3 million acres of forest in northern and eastern Arizona.
-Protecting these forests is the key to making our water supplies last.
+In fact, a majority of the surface water that we use every day in the Valley comes from 8.3 million acres of forested watersheds across northern and eastern Arizona.
+Protecting these forests is the key to ensuring a resilient water supply for the Valley.

 Water’s journey from the forest floor to your front door

-Water flow from the watersheds fills SRP reservoirs, or lakes, on the Salt and Verde rivers.
-It then flows into canals and, eventually, is delivered to homes, schools and businesses in the Valley.
+Water flow from the Salt and Verde watersheds fills SRP reservoirs, or lakes, on the Salt and Verde rivers.
+It then flows into canals and is eventually delivered to Valley homes, schools and businesses.

-SRP manages seven reservoirs that are fed from the Salt and Verde river watersheds.
+SRP manages seven reservoirs that are fed from the Salt and Verde River and East Clear Creek watersheds.

 Healthy forests create a lasting water supply

 The health of these forests directly affects our water supply.
 Healthy forests allow more snow and rain to soak into the soil.
-Ultimately, this helps improve the health of streams and the ecosystem.
+Ultimately, this helps improve the functionality of streams and the ecosystem.
+Healthy forests also filter the water that flows into SRP reservoirs so it’s cleaner.
+Unfortunately, our forests are overgrown and unhealthy.
+Consequently, the watersheds are at risk for high-severity wildfires.

 Our forests and water are at risk